katOstrynska/indecision-app/README.md

 Get into project folder, run CMD and type:

 `yarn run build`
-(serve is commend from package.json)
+(build is commend from package.json)

+* Webpack server

+Get into project folder, run CMD and type:

+`yarn run dev-server`